What is an Internship?

 - Students must work on-site (working remotely is not allowed)

-- Students must be paid at least N.D. minimum wage
+- Students must be paid at least N.D. minimum wage OR must go through another approval process if they are unpaid experiences

 - Students must be covered under their employer’s Worker’s Compensation insurance or comparable vocational training insurance